Non-cocommutative C$^{*}$-bialgebra defined as the direct sum of free group C$^{*}$-algebras

-From Lemma \ref{lem:unitization}(iv) for $\varphi_{\csf{\infty},n}\equiv \varphi_{\infty,n}$, the statement holds. \qedh \sftt{Representations and automorphisms} In this section, we show tensor product formulas of unitary representations of $\bbf_{n}$'s with respect to the comultiplication $\delp$ in Theorem \ref{Thm:mainone}, and C$^{*}$-bialgebra automorphisms.
+\sftt{Tensor product formulas of representations, and automorphisms} In this section, we show tensor product formulas of unitary representations of $\bbf_{n}$'s with respect to the comultiplication $\delp$ in Theorem \ref{Thm:mainone}, and C$^{*}$-bialgebra automorphisms.